-Low periods: Longer than 2 CPU clock cycles.
+Low periods: longer than 2 CPU clock cycles.

-High periods: Longer than 2 CPU clock cycles.
+High periods: longer than 2 CPU clock cycles.

-When the SPI is enabled, the data direction of the MOSI, MISO, SCK, and $\overline{SS}$ pins is overridden according to Table 55 on page 136.
-For more details on automatic port overrides, refer to "Alternate Port Functions" on page 55.
+When the SPI is enabled, the data direction of the MOSI, MISO, SCK, and \overline{SS} pins is overridden according to Table 55.
+For more details on automatic port overrides, refer to "Alternate Port Functions" on page 54.